stebvkim/fritter-backend/README.md

 **Throws**

 - `403` if the user is not logged in
-- `400` if the freet does not exist or the user doesn't have permission to view or comment on that freet
+- `400` if the comment does not exist or the user doesn't have permission to add a comment.

-#### `GET /api/freets/comments/freet=freetId` - Get the comments on a freet
+#### `GET /api/comments/freet=freetId` - Get the comments on a freet

 **Returns**